 “I’m far too terrified of Gemma not to give it a fighting effort,” Roman said, making Dinara laugh.
 “Plus, it’ll be good for you.
 If we stay, you’ll fret, I’ll brood, and we’ll fight.
 Dinner with friends seems like a better option.”

 Dinara hummed, held her other foot out for Roman to massage.
 “But this is going to make me fall asleep.”

 “Sleep, then.
 I’ll wake you in a few hours.”

 Gareth’s necktie wouldn’t lay flat.
-After a dozen attempts of his own, Isobel leaned over to fix it for him.
+After he’d adjusted it a dozen times, Isobel finally took pity and leaned over to fix it for him.
 The heavy fabric of her dress ruffled with the movement and brushed against Gareth’s leg.
 From Gareth’s other side, Moira shot Gareth a searching look.
 She’d been on edge all evening, obviously wanting to discuss something.
 And all evening, Gareth had been ignoring her.